timrooke1991/timrooke1991.github.io/_posts/2015-10-19-secret-diary.md

 - Download or clone the repo
 - [GitHub link](https://github.com/timrooke1991/secret-diary)

-This Secret Diary App is available to view and register [here.](https://immense-beach-64457.herokuapp.com/)
+This Secret Diary App has been taken offline.
+This was an early project that I did to understand PHP and MySQL several years ago.
+The md5 hashing algorithm is now not a suitably secure, so as a result I have taken this application offline.

 ## Project Description